 “Our community is very small, so we know exactly what our different demographics want to see,” Fabian says.
 “And we reach out to them using a variety of media channels.”

-Summit Healthcare works with True North Custom to produce print, digital, and social media content.
+Summit Healthcare works with True North Custom to produce print, digital, and social media as part of their integrated content strategy.
 Custom messages are directed to target demographics with coordinated calls to action (CTAs) that drive readers to Summit Healthcare’s popular community newsletter, which provides news and updates that keep Summit Healthcare top of mind as a trusted healthcare resource within the community.

 “A lot of people really like the print newsletter, and many others subscribe to our e-newsletter,” Fabian says.
 “These sources keep people up to date, even if they’re not coming into the medical center.”